 Because the vinyl liner is flexible, it will usually go back to its original position, but more than likely with a few wrinkles.
 The wrinkles aren't harmful or dangerous, they just look bad.
 Depending on the age of the liner, a seasoned vinyl liner service company or technician should be able to properly re-install the liner with minimal fuss.
 This is something that you as the homeowner do not want to do.
 If the vinyl liner is left without water for a time (could be days or even hours), the liner will eventually shrink to the point where it cannot be reinstalled.

-When you hear of potentially poor weather with lots of precipitation (think of a hurricane or seasonal flooding), it would be a very good idea to locate that pipe from the hydrostatic relief valve, attach a pump to it, and begin removing the existing or accumulating ground water to prevent the liner float.
+When you hear of potentially poor weather with lots of precipitation (think of a hurricane or seasonal flooding), it would be a very good idea to locate that pipe from the hydrostatic relief valve, attach a pump to it, and begin removing the existing or accumulating ground water to prevent the liner float & avoid pool dangers.

 Be sure to check with your builder or local professional.

 Can you "mix" pool chemicals?
 The answer is "yes" and "no".
+Improperly mixing chemicals is one of the primary pool dangers.
 Let me explain...